-- 6. Facilities assigned to this General Permit are subject to the general visible emissions standards, nuisance requirements (control of fugitive dust and odors), particulate matter standards, and fuel sulfur limits in LRAPA Titles 32, 48 and 49.
-The permit contains requirements and limitations to ensure compliance with these standards. - 7.
-Some of the boilers at facilities assigned to this General Permit may be subject to federal New Source Performance Standards for Small Industrial-Commercial-Institutional Steam Generating Units found in 40 CFR, Part 60, Subpart Dc.
-Facilities for which construction, modification, or reconstruction was commenced after June 9, 1989 are subject to these federal requirements, which include sulfur limits for fuel oil.
-The permit contains requirements and limitations to ensure compliance with these federal standards.
+11. Facilities assigned to this General Permit are subject to the general visible emissions standards, nuisance requirements (control of fugitive dust and odors), particulate matter standards, and fuel sulfur limits in LRAPA title 32, 48, and 49.
+The permit contains requirements and limitations to ensure compliance with these standards.